ymlai87416/CarND-LaneLines-P1/writeup.md

 <img src="./writeup_images/solidYellowCurve2.canny.png" width="480" alt="Canny" />

 It requires a low and high threshold, but it is not going to be constant throughout the video context.
-Failure in detecting edges results in missing lane, so an adaptive algorithm is used to enhance the performance of this step.
+Failure in detecting edges results in missing lane lines, so an adaptive algorithm is used to enhance the performance of this step.

 #### 1.5 Remove unwanted edges using a mask
 The image still contains unwanted details, especially on the road-side, running Hough Line algorithm without masking is not going to work its best because of the noise.